Skip to main content

 After you've created a custom goal, you can add it to a dashboard or report the same way you'd add other widgets.

-Click the Goals tab of the Add Widgets menu, then simply drag and drop the custom goal onto the dashboard or report.
+Click Goals at the bottom of the toolbar on the right, then drag and drop the custom goal onto the dashboard or report.

 How to Track Budget Pacing with Custom Goals